Our behavior is driven by unconscious urges. We roll through our days like robots, our actions largely determined by stimulus-response chains.

 - Stop walking.

-- Expand your awareness so that you can visualize the likely result of entering the bar.
+- Expand awareness and visualize the likely result of entering the bar.

-- Respond in a way that sustains your recovery—such as walking quickly away from the bar.
+- Respond in a way that sustains recovery—such as walking quickly away from the bar.

 This is a simple and practical way to deal with cravings of any type.
 The essence is to stop, breathe, and cultivate a moment of self-awareness.